Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/04_CRUD_Controller.md

-Now that we have the models in place we must create a RESTFul CRUD controller to be able to add models through the REST API.
+Now that we have the models in place we must create a [RESTFul CRUD controller](http://intermesh.io/php/docs/class-GO.Core.Controller.AbstractCrudController.html) to be able to Create, Read, Update and Delete models through the REST API.
 Create the controller BandController.php:

 ````````````````````````````````````````````````````````````````````````````````
 <?php